History of Monger’s Traditional Gun Factories

 The Nawab’s interest in the military administration was profound and unflagging, and, although he lacked military ability or aptitude, he secured the services of talented adventurers under whose guidance a new army was created on European lines in an amazingly short period.

-Mir Qasim was one of the first among the Indian princes who had perceived the importance of organising their troops on the Western model.
-Although lacking the soldierly talents of Haidar Ali, Maliadji Scindhia, or Ranjit Singh, the Nawab was no less eager to Europeanize his army, and during his short rule, he practically revolutionised the army of the Nizamat.
+Mir Qasim was one of the first among the Indian princes who had perceived the importance of organizing their troops on the Western model.
+Although lacking the soldierly talents of Haidar Ali, Maliadji Scindhia, or Ranjit Singh, the Nawab was no less eager to Europeanize his army, and during his short rule, he practically revolutionized the army of the Nizamat.

 These changes were effected under the supervision and control of a host of adventurers, European and Armenian, who had been warmly welcomed by the Nawab for training his forces after the latest fashion.
 Among these soldiers of fortune, the names of Gurgin Khan, Marcat, Arratoon, Samroo, and Gentil are the most conspicuous.

 Gurgin Khan (Khwajah Gregory), brother to the Well Known Armenian diplomat and merchant, Khwajah Petruse, was the principal military adviser of the Nawab, and was virtually both commander-in-chief and war minister.
 It was under his superintendence that the army was transformed, and it was to his supreme organising genius that the remaking of the Nawab’s Infantry, Artillery and Cavalry was due.

 Mir Qasim’s endeavour to start an extensive manufacture of arms and ammunition was an unusual move on the part of an Indian ruler of those days.
 The Indian princes had so far hardly cared to master the technique of arms manufacture, and they usually depended on the Europeans for the supply of guns and other military stores.
 The Nawab resolutely aimed at making himself less dependent on the foreigners in this respect.